francismartens318/CQtoDiscourse/README.md

 # Confluence Questions to Discourse Migrator

 A Python tool designed to migrate a Confluence questions based Q&A site and their associated content (answers, comments, and attachments) to a Discourse forum.
+The tool has been generated using AI, and is based on the migrator_specification.md file.

 ## Features